elmar-hinz/TYPO3.Blog/Documentation/Index.rst

 Why should I do that?
 ---------------------

-Well your documentation is published on https://docs.typo3.org, isn't that enough?
+Well, your documentation is published on https://docs.typo3.org, isn't that enough?
 Yes, it is enough.
 However, publishing to multiple channels may be better, especially if it can be done by a fully automated process.

+Morever, with every push the latest version of your documentation is published immediately, long before you upload the extension to TER.
+You can redirect those people, who like to use your latest version from Git to the latest documentation.

 -----------
 The Concept